How to Create a Word Cloud in R

 Next, we present a short step-by-step guide to creating word clouds in R. The guide covers data preparation using the tm package, including converting text to lowercase, removing punctuation, numbers, and stopwords.

-Following that, we delve into the syntax of the wordcloud function in R. We explore various arguments like scale, min.freq, rot.per, and colors to customize the word cloud appearance and emphasize specific words or themes.
+Following that, we look at the syntax of the wordcloud function in R. We explore various arguments like scale, min.freq, rot.per, and colors to customize the word cloud appearance and emphasize specific words or themes.

 In the customization section, we explore additional options to enhance the word cloud’s visual appeal, such as custom colors and rotated words.